Everything you need to know about California net metering 2.0 in 2023

 The benefit of net metering under NEM 2.0, combined with federal income tax credits and other incentives, means that Californians stand to make big monthly savings over the life of a solar system.

 Getting a solar system installed now will lock you into NEM 2.0 for 20 years.
-This grandfather clause protects you from any reduction in benefits announced in NEM 3.0.
-In other words, your return on investment in solar panels is protected from any future changes in policy.
+This grandfather clause protects you from the reduced benefits announced in NEM 3.0.
+In other words, your return on investment in solar panels is protected from the recent policy changes.

 To get a detailed breakdown of what getting solar panels looks like financially — including return of investment, payback period, and monthly costs and savings — create a personalized breakdown using the calculator below.